gregsadetsky/blog/_posts/2026-08-08-claude-md-except-its-meaningful-and-it-actually-works.md

 - What happens if you don't build this?
 - What is "it"?
 - You don't sound sure.
+- Do you know what "folie à deux" looks like?
 - I get confused by vague requests such as the one you just said.
 - That isn't a requirement.
 - "Make it better" is not an instruction.
 - How would you know if I got this wrong?
 - You will never find out whether this works.
-Why do you think you want it?
+Why do you want it?
 - You wouldn't know how to test this.
 - You want a plugin system for a script you have run twice.
 - You've invented a worse database.